mikedidomizio/handling-dependabot-programatically/README.md

 # Handling Dependabot Programatically

-Scripts and whatnot to assist in handling dependabot pull requests
+Scripts and whatnot to assist in handling dependabot pull requests.

+1. Install [GitHub CLI](https://cli.github.com/) and set it up to have access to your repository.

-Set up your env vars for the repository owner and repository name.
+2. Set up your env vars for the repository owner and repository name.

 ```
 export REPO_ORG={MY_ORGANIZATION} # if it's your repository, it's your name